Referral to a specialist

 • an endocrinologist - a doctor specialising in problems with the endocrine (hormone) systems

-• a palliative care consultant (a doctor that specialises in controlling symptoms)
+• a palliative care Open a glossary item consultant - a doctor who specialises in controlling symptoms

-The neuroendocrine doctor will examine you and review your medical history and test results.
+The neuroendocrine doctor will examine you.
+They review your medical history and test results.
 They might arrange for more tests.

 Your neuroendocrine MDT work together to decide on the best way to manage your care.